raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 ### cycles

-Not all linked lists end with `Empty`.
+Not all linked lists end with `∅`.
 For example, a chain of one or more nodes that links back to its head forms a _cycle_:

 <div class="mermaid">
   graph LR